Skip to content

 After proxying is enabled, requests to this hostname pass through WebShield CDN, WAF, and filtering mechanisms.

-The proxy parameters page includes:
+The host page includes:

 • Host mode: Proxy - requests are proxied to the origin server with WAF protection.